 Gateway QEP strategies introduce additional support for students prior to, during, and after gateway course enrollment.
-They include improvements to our advising processes, learning support, gateway teaching, student communication, and post-course reflection and action planning.
-Advising will be enhanced via the use of more robust data to help students with course selection.
+They include improvements to our learning support, gateway teaching, student communication, and post-course reflection and action planning.
 Learning support will be marketed more effectively, complemented by a learning-focused communication strategy.
 Faculty will work in learning communities to engage in inquiry about their students' experiences and success, supported by accessible data, an evidence-based teaching toolkit, and faculty development programming.
-Students will complete course "refreshers" to elicit prior learning before taking a gateway course.
-When they do not pass a gateway class, a course "wrapper" will guide them in reflecting on their experience and developing an action plan for success before re-taking it.
+Students who do not pass a gateway class, a course "wrapper" will guide them in reflecting on their experience and developing an action plan for success before re-taking it.